Orientation is about where to position your house, how to angle it and how to make best use of the site you have.

 You’ll just have to make up for the thermal losses by adding insulation and investing in higher performing windows.
 The design software will help you determine how to achieve a good balance.

-Where should I put my front and back doors?
+How about the orientation of my front and back doors?

 In general, it’s good for your main entry point to be central in order to gain access to any area of the house when you come in – instead of having to walk down a long hallway, for instance.
 Inside it’s important to segregate the bedrooms and other private areas from the semi-public spaces.
 Visitors will generally be given access to one or two rooms and these should be connected.